algorandfoundation/liquid-auth/docs/src/content/docs/architecture.md

 next: false
 ---

-This is a high level overview of the sequence of events that happens while using Liquid Auth.
+This is a high-level overview of the sequence of events that occur while using Liquid Auth.
 See the [Getting Started](./guides/getting-started) section for more detailed information on each step.
-Diagrams are generated using [Mermaid](https://mermaid-js.github.io/mermaid/#/).
+**NOTE: **Diagrams are generated using [Mermaid](https://mermaid-js.github.io/mermaid/#/).

 ## Authentication

 A user can link their device to a website by scanning a QR code.
-The website will subscribe to a WebSocket channel to receive the link status.
+To initiate this process, the website subscribes to a WebSocket channel to monitor the link status.
-The wallet will scan the QR code and send a [FIDO2 PublicKeyCredential]() to the server.
+Once the user scans the QR code with their wallet, the wallet sends a [FIDO2 PublicKeyCredential](https://w3c.github.io/webauthn/#publickeycredential) to the server for validation.
-The server will validate the FIDO2 credential and send a response to the wallet and website.
+The server then verifies the FIDO2 credential and responds with the link status to both the wallet and the website.
+The following diagram is a visual representation of these steps:

 ```mermaid
 sequenceDiagram